[ Updated May 24, 2018 ]

 You’ll then need to move onto how the customer will see the business through the AdWords campaign.
 This is the section where you really get to stand above your competitors.
 Talk about how the AdWords campaign will benefit the users and draw people into their website, boosting their own sales and ROI.

 When you’re talking about the methods being used, try to avoid using jargon and technical information that could confuse your customers.
 Keep things simple and understandable.

 It’s worth noting that Google Adwords is only one platform that can be used when it comes to PPC campaigns and you may want to note other services that you can provide to your client.
 Some of these you might want to think about including are;

 - Verizon Media Native Ads

 Pricing & agreement

 And then we get to the crunch of the matter; the price which your client is going to pay for your services.
 However, there are multiple ways in which your client can pay, known as Keyword or Percentage options, but it depends on how your business wants to operate.

 The first option is based on the number of keywords that your client wants to buy.
 This is typically a flat rate based on the platforms that the client wants to use.

-For example, if you’re client wants to use Google Adwords and Facebook, they may want to purchase 75 keywords for each platform at a set price per keyword.
+For example, if your client wants to use Google AdWords and Facebook, they may want to purchase 75 keywords for each platform at a set price per keyword.